ECIP 1112: Olympia Treasury Contract Source

 Abstract

 This ECIP specifies the deployment of the Olympia Treasury, a protocol-level smart contract at a fixed, deterministic address on the Ethereum Classic network.
-Upon activation of ECIP-1111 (which implements EIP-1559), all BASEFEE revenue will be redirected to this contract instead of being burned.
+Upon activation of ECIP-1111 — which implements EIP-1559 and redirects BASEFEE revenue — all BASEFEE amounts SHALL be transferred to this contract instead of being burned.

 The Olympia Treasury serves as an immutable, externally auditable funding vault for Ethereum Classic.
-It accumulates protocol-level fee revenue and is designed to interoperate securely with a permissionless governance layer (ECIP-1113).
-Disbursements are executed exclusively through on-chain proposals approved by Olympia DAO.
+It accumulates protocol-level fee revenue and is designed to interoperate securely with the Olympia DAO (ECIP-1113), which is the only governance-authorized execution contract permitted to initiate disbursements.
+All withdrawals MUST be initiated through on-chain proposals following the Ethereum Classic Funding Proposal (ECFP) process (ECIP-1114).

 Motivation

 Ethereum Classic currently lacks a sustainable, transparent, and decentralized mechanism to fund core protocol development, infrastructure, and ecosystem tooling.
-Historical support has relied on nonprofit foundations, one-time grants, or centralized donors—many of which have discontinued operations or withdrawn funding.
+Historical support has relied on nonprofit foundations, one-time grants, or centralized donors — many of which have discontinued operations or withdrawn funding.
+This has led to inconsistent resource availability, governance bottlenecks, and exposure to central points of failure.

 With block rewards declining over time under ECIP-1017, Ethereum Classic requires a funding model that preserves its fixed monetary policy while aligning with its core principles of immutability, decentralization, and Proof-of-Work security.

-Redirecting the BASEFEE introduced by EIP-1559 into a protocol-owned treasury—rather than burning it—establishes a native, non-inflationary funding stream tied directly to network usage.
+Redirecting the BASEFEE introduced by ECIP-1111 into a protocol-owned treasury — rather than burning it — establishes a native, non-inflationary funding stream tied directly to network usage.
 This model:

-• Aligns incentives between miners, users, and developers.
+• Aligns incentives between miners, users, and developers by making protocol revenue scale with ecosystem activity.

-By capturing endogenous protocol revenue and routing it into an immutable, decentralized treasury, Ethereum Classic secures the financial infrastructure needed to support client development, ecosystem resilience, and long-term viability.
+By capturing endogenous protocol revenue and routing it into an immutable, DAO-controlled treasury, Ethereum Classic can secure the financial infrastructure necessary for a resilient, decentralized, and self-sustaining ecosystem — consistent with the Modular Activation strategy in ECIP-1111.

 Specification